kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

   - I did it and [blogged about how I built it](https://looksgoodtous.com/diy-custom-framed-egress-window-cover/).
 - ✅Finish one basement-related project
   - I actually did **two** projects technically, [a closet around a sump pump](https://looksgoodtous.com/tag/stair-storage-series/) and a new doorway to our utility room.
+  - This was huge for me.
+Learning how to frame, drywall, tape, and mud was all brand new!
 - ⛔ **Stretch**: Finish an upstairs home project
   - The basement projects took about 3 months to complete and that took me to the end of 2020.